ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The process of establishing a network connection begins when an application expresses intent to communicate with a Remote Endpoint by calling `Initiate`, at which point the Preconnection object contains all constraints or requirements the application has configured.
 The establishment process can be considered complete once there is at least one Protocol Stack that has completed any required setup to the point that it can transmit and receive the application's data.

-Connection establishment is divided into two top-level steps: Candidate Gathering (defined in Section 4.2.1 of {{I-D.ietf-taps-arch}}), to identify the paths, protocols, and endpoints to use (see {{gathering}}); and Candidate Racing (defined in Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the Transport Services system can select which set to use (see {{racing}}).
+Connection establishment is divided into two top-level steps: Candidate Gathering (defined in {{Section 4.2.1 of I-D.ietf-taps-arch}}), to identify the paths, protocols, and endpoints to use (see {{gathering}}); and Candidate Racing (defined in {{Section 4.2.2 of I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the Transport Services system can select which set to use (see {{racing}}).
 Candidate Racing involves attempting multiple options for connection establishment, and choosing the first option to succeed as the Protocol Stack to use for the connection.
 These attempts are usually staggered, starting each next option after a delay, but they can also be performed in parallel or only after waiting for failures.

 For ease of illustration, this document structures the candidates for racing as a tree (see {{tree-structure}}).
 This is not meant to restrict implementations from structuring racing candidates differently.